DOI-USGS/lsforce/README.md

 Testing
 -------

-A test script is provided in the `tests/` directory.
+A test script is provided in the `tests` directory.
 To run the script:
 ```
 conda activate lsforce
-cd tests/
+cd tests
 python test_inversion.py
 ```